mileyan/DARENet/README.md

 ```

 #### Train
-Use the following command to set up a training.
+Use the following command to set up the training.

 ```bash
 ./train.sh <nettype> <GPU> <train_dataset_path> <checkpoint_name>